 Looking for a dynamite vocabulary and grammar lesson?
-Try these ten adjectives with the following vocabilary lesson ideas.
+Try these ten adjectives with the following vocabulary lesson ideas.

 In this blog post, I (selfishly) sat down and thought of my ten favorite adjectives.
 My favorite word of all time might be “ominous,” and I often take opportunities to use it.
 I also enjoy “surly,” but that is honestly because I get to define it with the word “churlishly” as well.
 I had way too much fun creating this list, and I’m not joking when I say that I’d like to know your favorite word.

 Not only am I chatting about my favorite words (you should share with me your favorite ones in the comments!), but I am also writing about ways to teach them.
+I’ve outlined some vocabulary word activities and provided ideas for a grammar word wall.
 Everyone has unique approaches for teaching vocabulary, but honestly?
 A vocabulary and grammar lesson makes sense to me.
 When students and I learn new words, we talk about grammar.
-We even make a grammar word wall. . and you know I’m always interested in allowing students to decorate my room.
+We even make a grammar word wall because I’m always interested in allowing students to decorate my room.

 I see most of an ELA class through a grammatical lens, but I especially understand vocabulary with grammatical concepts.
 Below, I’ve listed my favorite adjectives and best ways to meet those language standards while teaching them.
 Then, I provided a free vocabulary lesson that you can download.